RapGenerator/ZhouZiqun/README.md

 - Implement Bi-LSTM Encoder and trained for a about 80 epochs.
 Some improvements towards the fluency of the sentences have emerged.
 - Study Yunsheng's Skip Thought model.
 Great improvements towards the semantic association between sentences have emerged.
 - Combine two models mentioned above to generate Bi-SkipThought model.
 Training in progress.
 - Discuss about keyword generation with Yunsheng and Weiwen.
 Planning to implement a keyword-to-sentence model tomorrow.
 Need further discussion with tutor.
+### 2018-08-09
+- Discuss with tutor.
+Three topic oriented generation model (Baidu's, HIU's and tutor's) are proposed.
+Planning to try the third model.
+- Start to write frontend with Vue.js.
+- Try to train Bi-SkipThought but the loss is still too high QAQ.